StarArawn/kayak_ui/kayak_book/src/widgets/state.md

 # }
 ```

-When the widget is first created, it will register this state with the `KayakContext`, with the given data used as the initial value.
+When the widget is first created, it will register this state with the `KayakContextRef`, with the given data used as the initial value.
 This returns an `Option<Binding<T>>` that can be used to `get` the current value or `set` the next value:

 ```rust,noplayground
 // Required for getting and setting